telekom-mms/sectpmctl/README.md

 You can easily test the installation with virt-manager on a Ubuntu 22.04 host and a supported Ubuntu guest.
 When creating a new VM you need to configure the VM before it starts automatically.
 In the overview select `OVMF_CODE_4M.secboot.fd` as firmware and then add a new `TPM emulated TIS 2.0` device.
-After installation of Ubuntu, you can start installing sectpmctl.
+After the installation of Ubuntu, you can start installing sectpmctl.

 For transparency, the tpm2-tools commands for session encryption, provisioning, TOFU, seal, unseal, and password change are documented at the end of this README.
 The commands for using Secure Boot are standard except for using the TPM as a key store for the db signing key.
 Take a look at the source code to see how that works.
-If you are wondering, yes the PK and KEK keys are not stored at all in the current implementation, they are simply not needed for anything.
+If you are wondering, yes the PK and KEK keys are not stored at all in the current implementation, they are simply not needed in this decentralized implementation.

 ## Requirements